WHU-ZQH/WHU-ZQH.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
-I am a master student in college of computer science and technology, Jilin university (JLU), and advised by [Ximing Li](https://scholar.google.com/citations?hl=zh-CN&user=2WQ--c4AAAAJ).
+I am a master student (third year) in college of computer science and technology, Jilin university (JLU), and advised by [Ximing Li](https://scholar.google.com/citations?hl=zh-CN&user=2WQ--c4AAAAJ).

 ### Educations